 But Dr. Cooper points out, “Up to 50 percent of pregnancies are unplanned and women may become pregnant while taking a potentially harmful drug.”

 Because clinical trials of medications are rarely, if ever, performed on pregnant women, most of the available information comes from animal studies or case reports.
 To obtain more definitive data, Dr. Cooper and colleagues conducted an observational study using statistics from three large health plans – Tennessee Medicaid, Kaiser Permanente Northern California and Kaiser Permanente Southern California.
 Together, the plans cover more than 8 million people each year.

 A total of 608 mothers and their infants were included in the study.
 Although the women were economically, racially and geographically diverse, all had an autoimmune condition, such as RA, lupus or scleroderma, and all had been treated with an immunosuppressive drug before or during pregnancy.
-Prescribed medications included methotrexate (Rheumatrex, Trexall), hydroxychloroquine (Plaquenil), sulfasalazine (Azulfidine, Sulfazine), azathioprine (Azasan, Imuran), corticosteroids and tumor necrosis factor (TNF) inhibitors (Humira, Enbrel and Remicade).
+Prescribed medications included methotrexate (Rheumatrex, Trexall), hydroxychloroquine (Plaquenil), sulfasalazine (Azulfidine, Sulfazine), azathioprine (Azasan, Imuran), corticosteroids and tumor necrosis factor (TNF) inhibitors (Humira, Enbrel, Remicade and Cimzia).

 Of the women studied, 402 took an immunosuppressive medication in the first trimester, when fetuses are thought to be most vulnerable to its effects, and 35 used medication only in the second and third trimesters.
 The remaining 171 mothers used immunosuppressive drugs before becoming pregnant but not after.